 PopCar and Car Next Door provide different membership plans, with cheaper rates when you travel more often.

-For new borrowers, both PopCar and Car Next Door have an introductory rate and charge no monthly fees.
-Hourly and daily hire rates on PopCar’s Standby plan are considerably more expensive compared with the equivalent Featherweight plan with Car Next door - $9.90 per hour with PopCar, compared with $5 with Car Next Door.
+For new borrowers, PopCar has an introductory rate and charges no monthly fees.
+On the other hand Car Next Door offers the same low rate and no monthly fees to all borrowers.
+Hourly and daily hire rates on PopCar’s Standby plan are considerably more expensive compared with the rate offered by Car Next door - $9.90 per hour with PopCar, compared with $5 with Car Next Door.
 The difference in rate is even more stark if you want to hire a car for a day, with rates beginning at $80 with PopCar and $25 per day with Car Next Door.

-Both providers also offer memberships with reduced rates for those who regularly need to borrow a car.
-Day rates on PopCar’s Often plan begin at $59, while on Car Next Door’s Heavyweight plan, day rates still start at $25.
-With Car Next Door hourly and daily rates all start at $5 and $25 respectively, no matter what plan you’re on.
-As we’ll see below in the cost comparison on four different journeys, this is where Car Next Door has the edge over PopCar on price.
+Day rates on PopCar’s Often plan begin at $59.
+Whereas Car Next Door day rates start as low as $25.
+As we’ll see below in the cost comparison on two different journeys, this is where Car Next Door has the edge over PopCar on price.

 Below is a summary of the different membership plans offered by PopCar and Car Next Door.